Study level

 Syllabus

-• The equivalence principle: why the space-time cannot be Minkowski's; gravitational spectral shift in weak field.
+- The equivalence principle: why space-time can't be Minkowski space-time; gravitational spectral shift in weak fields.

-• Kinematics: curvilinear coordinates; metrics; affine connection; parallel transport; geodesic deflection equation, curvature and tidal forces.
+- Kinematics: curvilinear coordinates; metrics; affine connection; parallel transport; geodesic deviation equation, curvature and tidal forces.

-• Metric around an isolated spherical body: the Schwarzschild solution; geodesics of time and light; radial energy equation; weak field applications: spectral shift, light deviation, perihelion advance.
+- Metric around an isolated spherical body: Schwarzschild's solution; time and light geodesics; radial energy equation; weak-field applications: spectral shift, light deviation, perihelion advance.

-• Cosmology: the Friedmann-LemaĆ®tre-Robertson-Walker solution; expansion of the universe; spectral shift, distances.
+- Cosmology: the Friedmann-LemaƮtre-Robertson-Walker solution; expansion of the universe; spectral shift, distances.